 Smart Inverters

-Distributed Energy Resource systems including renewable wind, solar photovoltaic (PV) and energy storage systems are becoming increasing popular.
-By the end of 2013 in Hawaiian Energy Companies territory, there were roughly 250 MW of PV capacity (primarily rooftop PV systems) and 100 MW of wind capacity.
-In the United States, Distributed Energy Resources (DER) systems use inverters that are compliant with the IEEE 1547 standard that requires grid connected DER devices to disconnect from the grid at specific prescribed points during system events including under and over frequency.
+Distributed Energy Resource (DER) systems, including renewable wind, solar photovoltaic (PV), and energy storage systems, are increasing exponentially.
+By the end of 2013, our generation mix included roughly 250 MW of PV capacity (primarily rooftop PV systems) and 100 MW of wind capacity.
+In other part of the country, DER systems use inverters that are compliant with the IEEE 1547 standard.
+That standard requires grid--connected DER devices to disconnect from the grid at specific prescribed points during system events including under and over frequency.

-The Hawaiian Electric Companies have DER penetration levels that already affect the local bulk power system reliability.
-For example, in April 2013, loss of the Hawaiian Electric Companies largest generator (AES) resulted in system frequency dipping down to 58.35Hz initiating three blocks of under-frequency load shed.
-Exacerbating the event was the loss roughly 60 MW of rooftop PV generation that tripped at 59.3Hz following the IEEE 1547 under-frequency trip setting.
-On the 1547-complaint inverters, the DER frequency trip settings have been adjusted to the maximum duration/lowest frequency settings available.
+The Hawaiian Electric Companies have DER penetration levels that already affect the reliability of the local bulk power system.
+For example, in April 2013, loss of Hawaiian Electric’s largest generator (AES) resulted in system frequency dipping down to 58.35Hz, initiating three blocks of under-frequency load shed.
+Exacerbating the event was the loss of roughly 60 MW of rooftop PV generation that tripped at 59.3Hz following the IEEE 1547 under-frequency trip setting.
+On the 1547-complaint inverters, the DER frequency trip settings have been adjusted to the maximum duration and lowest frequency settings available.

-Newer smart inverters will allow for more leeway in the frequency and voltage settings.
-Further smart inverters will have communications capabilities which will allow Hawaiian Electric Companies to issue commands in real time to help stabilize the islands electric grids.
+Newer smart inverters allow for more leeway in the frequency and voltage settings.
+Future smart inverters will have communications capabilities which will allow us to issue commands in real time to help stabilize our electric grids.
 In order to control distribution feeders with high penetrations of DER, inverters could support advanced “smart” capabilities such as those specified by California’s Smart Inverter Working Group (SIWG).

-The most basic smart inverter capabilities include the ability to ability to “ride‐through” wider ranges of voltage and frequency fluctuations, the capability to actively counteract voltage changes (Volt/VAR control), and a “soft‐reconnect” capability to avoid sharp spikes when large numbers of DER systems reconnect to the distribution system.
-These capabilities will help make it possible for Hawaiian Electric Companies to incorporate more renewable energy systems.
-Basic smart grid capabilities can be implemented through inverter settings.
-More advanced capabilities are implemented using real time commands to inverters.
+The most basic smart inverters include the ability to “ride‐through” wider ranges of voltage and frequency fluctuations, to actively counteract voltage changes, and to “soft-reconnect” to avoid sharp spikes when large numbers of DER systems reconnect to the distribution system.
+These capabilities help make it possible for is to incorporate more renewable energy systems, especially distributed generation systems.
+Basic smart grid capabilities can be implemented through inverter settings; more advanced capabilities are implemented using real-time commands to inverters.

-Smart inverters can potentially allow us to stabilize the grid by remotely regulating a photovoltaic system’s VAR or watt output based on local voltage conditions.
+Smart inverters can potentially allow us to stabilize the grid by remotely regulating a photovoltaic system’s voltage or watt output based on local voltage conditions.
 Readings from a smart inverter paired with a home’s primary meter can potentially detect when a photovoltaic system is back-feeding into the grid.

 In the future, smart inverters could be used to send curtailment commands to limit such back-feed.
 A collaboration between the United States Department of Energy, the Hawai‘i Natural Energy Institute, Maui Electric Company, Potomac Electric Power Company, Oklahoma Gas & Electric, Silver Spring Networks, and other technology providers is currently researching this technology to better understand its capabilities and limitations.

-Figure 21 shows the implementation of smart inverters at Hawaiian Electric Companies.
+Figure 21 shows our implementation of smart inverters.